-Prior to attending law school at the University of British Columbia (UBC), Jeff attended McGill University and received a Bachelor of Arts in Political Science.
+Prior to attending law school at the University of British Columbia (UBC), one of Canada’s top law schools, Jeff attended McGill University, one of North America’s top undergraduate institutions, and received a Bachelor of Arts in Political Science.
 After scoring in the 97th percentile on the LSAT (Law School Admission Test), Jeff worked as an LSAT instructor for one of North America’s leading test-prep companies.
 Jeff still employs the logical and analytical reasoning skills he utilized preparing for and teaching others to prepare for the LSAT in his practice.

 While at UBC, Jeff was selected for the Peter Burns criminal trial moot, the qualifier for the nation-wide Sopinka Cup competition.
 Jeff was also selected for UBC’s Advanced Criminal Clinic, during which he represented individuals charged with various criminal offences in Vancouver’s Downtown Eastside and conducted, among other things, his first criminal trial.